JJGO/blog/_posts/2021-03-15-debugging-pretty.md

             os.remove(path)
             completed += 1
-            total_progress.update(total_task, advance=1)

             futures = list(not_done)
 ```

 I dived into Rich again to get pretty looking progress bars and tables for the tests and I have to say that I'm quite happy with the result.
 This is how the script looks while it's executing, with failed tests and logs reported as they appear:

 ![](/assets/images/debugging-raft/progress.png)

 Once it's done, we get a report of how many failed runs there were and the mean runtime per test.
-In the example there seems to be a rare issue with snapshots and we now have a dozen logs to debug it.
+In the example below, there seems to be a rare issue with snapshots and we now have a dozen logs to debug it.

 ![](/assets/images/debugging-raft/table.png)